 The Capture of International Intellectual Property Law through the U.S. Trade Regime

 The institutional capture of the USTR has affected the substance of exported IP law.
 Negotiators are tasked with exporting U.S. law, but deliver the law in versions favorable to vested interests.
-Negotiators change unfavorable domestic rules into more pliable international standards; codify favorable domestic judicial interpretations as international rules; and omit parts of domestic law that balance IP protection against other values.
-These distortions arise because the USTR engages in “regulatory paraphrasing:” it paraphrases the current state of U.S. law rather than exporting the words of U.S. statutes.
-This paper identifies examples of this captured paraphrasing, explores its domestic and international consequences, and proposes that Congress reinstate Federal Advisory Committee Act requirements to prevent this capture from continuing.
+Negotiators change unfavorable domestic rules into more pliable international standards, codify favorable domestic judicial interpretations as international rules, and omit parts of domestic law that balance IP protection against other values.
+These distortions arise because the USTR engages in “regulatory paraphrasing”: it paraphrases the current state of U.S. law rather than exporting the words of U.S. statutes.
+This Article identifies examples of this captured paraphrasing, explores its domestic and international consequences, and proposes that Congress reinstate Federal Advisory Committee Act requirements to prevent this capture from continuing.